crux-bphc/website/README.md

 ## Getting it up and running

-This project does not use docker for its containerization; instead, it will use Vercel or GitHub pages for its deployment.
+This project does not use Docker for its containerization; instead, it will use Vercel for its deployment.
 The DNS settings on the `crux-bphc.com` domain will be adjusted accordingly.

 As of now, this site will **NOT** be hosted on any of our servers, and we recommend shifting it to our servers **only** if this site gets a backend in the future for whatever reason.